 Under the United States Housing Act of 1937, as amended, the U.S. Department of Housing and Urban Development (HUD) has direct responsibility for administering low-rent housing programs in the United States.
 Accordingly, HUD has entered into an annual contributions contract with the Housing Authority for the purpose of assisting the Housing Authority in financing the acquisition, construction and leasing of housing units and to make annual contributions (subsidies) to the Housing Authority for the purpose of maintaining this low-rent character.

-The Housing Authority had 200 units in Low Rent management in six projects.
+The Housing Authority had 121 units in Low Rent management in three projects.
+It also administers 165 units of Section 8 Vouchers.